Lazytrackz/search_engine/README.md

 The app doesn't launch without JSON config file: config.json.
 You also need to put config.json, requests.json and answers.json to the project directory.

-To launch the app use command depends on your OS:
+To launch the app after build use command depends on your OS:

 ```
 open Build_directory/search-engine